 But on your way back down, this is where you need to carry on straight forward instead of turning left down through the woodland.

 After around half an hour downhill, you will come to the upper station of the Sant Joan funicular.
 There are some toilets here.

 Walk past and straight forward up a wide paved path marked Pas dels Francesos and Monestir de Montserrat.
 Then keep descending all the way down to Montserrat Monastery.

 There are so many more epic viewpoints for you to stop and give your knees a rest at.

 Total hike time back to Montserrat Monastery is 2 hour 30mins.

 It was a really hot day in late July when we did our Montserrat mountain hike.
 We each took two 1.5L bottles with us, refilling them and drinking over 4 litres each during the hike.

-To keep your costs low, our advice for your Montserrat visit is to take your own picnic.
-Even though we didn’t eat in the restaurants, the food seemed very overpriced for what it was.
+If you’re after keeping your costs low, our advice for your Montserrat visit is to take your own picnic.

 You can freeze your water bottles to keep your food chilled.
 There is a nice picnic area near the Montserrat Monastery where you can stop for lunch.
 Although disappointingly, it isn’t shaded.